 Update your website’s header with a collection named appropriately which will make it easy for your visitors to find all your promotional items.

 Build some hype on your brand’s social media channels by announcing daily deals.

 Run a giveaway contest across all your social media channels and announce the winners the day you want to launch your promotional campaign.

-If you are in the e-commerce industry you must have heard about Fashion Nova.
+If you are in the e-commerce industry you must have heard Fashion Nova.
 It’s one of the fastest growing women’s clothing online brand which invests heavily on social media to increase brand awareness and acquire new customers.

 - Daily Visits: 86.000

 As with ColourPop same process was followed for researching Fashion Nova Black Friday tactics.

 I jumped into their website where a quite shiny and impressive banner informing me the Black Friday sale was live.

 Things to pay attention on the image below are: